 The Student Rating of Teaching (SRT) is completed by students, providing input about instructors and the courses they teach.
 SRT content includes factors related to instructional excellence and course improvements.

-University senate policy requires the evaluation of all courses taught at the University.
+University Senate policy requires the evaluation of all courses taught at the University.
 OMS oversees online and paper-based SRT administration and reporting for the Crookston, Morris, Rochester, and Twin Cities campuses.
-SRT results can be used to make informed decisions for purposes such as:

 For semester-long classes, Student Rating of Teaching (SRT) takes place during the last 2 weeks of classes, before final exams (see below for data collection windows for all course lengths).